MAT496-Monsoon2025-SNU/kripa.amarnath-langsmith-MAT496/Assignment-1/README.md

 -Conversational threads
 A python file named utlis.py is used in assisting in the execution of all these processes.

-The coontents in Module 2 are:-
+The contents in Module 2 are:-
 -Datasets
 -Evaluators
 -Experiments